docker/docs/content/desktop/install/msi/install-and-configure.md

 >
 > - The property expects a JSON formatted string
 > - The string should be wrapped in double quotes
-> - The string should not contain any whitespace
+> - The string shouldn't contain any whitespace
 > - Property names are expected to be in double quotes { .tip }